Hola! What’s the first thing that comes to mind when you think of Mexico?

 Reachable by lancha (a small boat) from El Zapotalito, arriving in Chacahua is an experience in itself.
 You’ll pass through scenic mangroves, a natural habitat for turtles, alligators and various birds, eventually docking at the town’s pier.

-Chacahua is the optimal place to relax and disconnect.
-There are a few family-run guesthouses but no large hotels.
+There are a few family-run guesthouses in Chacahua but no large hotels.

 Most visitors spend their days hitting the waves with a surfboard, exploring the mangroves, looking out for bioluminescence in the evening and hiking to spots like the El Faro lighthouse.